Clinical Training

 CA-1 and CA-2 years

 The first and second years of clinical anesthesia training (CA-1 and CA-2) consist of clinical rotations in all basic and subspecialty areas with increasing levels of responsibility as you gain experience.
 During these years, our program collaborates with large local private practice groups to facilitate subspecialty anesthesia education in a private practice setting.
-This training takes part mostly in academic hospitals which provides a unique mix of perspectives for your residency experience.
+This training largely takes part in academic hospitals, which provides a unique mix of perspectives for your residency experience.

 CA-3 year